geoparse/geospatial/README.md

 ### Key Features
+---

-    Efficient geospatial indexing using grid-based systems (Geohash, H3, S2) Geometry manipulations and conversions between formats
+* Efficient geospatial indexing using grid-based systems (Geohash, H3, S2)
+* Geometry manipulations and conversions between formats
-    Utilities for working with OpenStreetMap (OSM) data Data visualization using Folium maps
+* Utilities for working with OpenStreetMap (OSM) data
+* Data visualization using Folium maps

 Visit the official GeoParse homepage for more details.

 ### Quick Start
+---
 You can run Geoparse examples directly in your browser—no installation required!
 Use the following links to access interactive Jupyter Notebooks hosted on MyBinder:

 Latest Stable Version: Binder
-    Development Version (Cutting-Edge): Binder Dev

 ### Documentation
+---
 For a quick introduction, we recommend starting with the tutorial notebooks available on the Geoparse homepage.
 The official API documentation is hosted on ReadTheDocs: Geoparse API Docs.

 ### Installation
+---
 To install Geoparse locally:

 `pip install git+https://github.com/geoparse/geospatial.git`